Iceland Elopement Photographer – Elizabeth & Brian | Reynisfjara Black Sand Beach

 Iceland Elopement at Reynisfjara Beach

-Their ceremony took place in a stone cave on Reynisfjara black sand beach near Vík in South Iceland, surrounded by dramatic rock formations and the sound of waves crashing on the shore.
-Light rain mixed with warm sun between the clouds created a magical, moody atmosphere that Iceland is famous for.
-The couple wrote their own vows and were married by Tryggvi Gunnarsson; the wind was so strong you could barely hear the words, making it feel like the most private elopement ever – but one photograph really does tell a thousand words.
+Their ceremony took place inside a stone cave on Reynisfjara black sand beach, near Vík in South Iceland.
+Reynisfjara is one of the most dramatic ceremony locations in Iceland — towering basalt columns, crashing Atlantic waves, and dark volcanic sand stretching into the distance.
+Light rain mixed with warm sun between the clouds, creating the kind of moody, cinematic atmosphere that Iceland is famous for.
+The couple wrote their own vows and were married by Tryggvi Gunnarsson.
+The wind was so strong you could barely hear the words, making it feel like the most private elopement ceremony in the world — but one photograph really does tell a thousand words.

-After the ceremony they celebrated with wedding cake from a plastic box and champagne from plastic cups, proof that simplicity can feel more luxurious than any five‑star reception.
-Our first lunch stop was Halldorskaff in Vík, where we enjoyed local Icelandic food before starting a nearly 700‑kilometre journey towards Jökulsárlón Glacier Lagoon.
-Moss‑covered lava fields, sheep and shifting showers kept us company as every turn in the road revealed a new landscape and a new story.
+After the ceremony, they celebrated with wedding cake from a plastic box and champagne from plastic cups — proof that simplicity can feel more luxurious than any five-star reception.
+Our first lunch stop was Halldórskaffi in Vík, where we enjoyed local Icelandic food before starting a nearly 700-kilometre journey towards Jökulsárlón glacier lagoon along Iceland’s famous Ring Road.

-Throughout the trip Elizabeth carried a handkerchief from her grandmother in the pocket of a coat that once belonged to her great‑grandmother, a small but powerful connection to her family’s legacy.
-On the way to the ice lagoon we stopped at Fjaðrárgljúfur canyon to open letters from friends and family, each one filled with love and good wishes.
-Driving back towards Reykjavík we visited Seljalandsfoss and Skógafoss, two of the most iconic waterfalls in Iceland, watching the water roar down in front of us as the last light faded.
-These days captured everything that makes an Iceland elopement so special: wild landscapes, changing weather and a love story written into the scenery.
+Throughout the journey, Elizabeth carried a handkerchief from her grandmother in the pocket of a coat that once belonged to her great-grandmother — a small but powerful connection to her family’s legacy.
+On the way to the glacier lagoon, we stopped at Fjaðrárgljúfur canyon to open letters from friends and family, each one filled with love and good wishes.
+It was one of those quiet, deeply personal moments that make elopements so special.

 “We decided to get married in Iceland because we wanted a romantic and intimate ceremony without the distraction and stress of a traditional big white wedding.
 When we started thinking of places we wanted to go, the common themes were beautiful, adventurous, and unique.
 Iceland is definitely all of those things!
 We also hoped to get a glimpse at the northern lights, which we were lucky enough to glimpse on our wedding night!
 The combination of stunning landscapes and our private vows made our day unforgettable.